go-siris/siris/CODE-OF-CONDUCT.md

 ## Reporting Code of Conduct Issues

 We encourage all communities to resolve issues on their own whenever possible.
 This builds a broader and deeper understanding and ultimately a healthier interaction.
-In the event that an issue cannot be resolved locally, please feel free to report your concerns by mail to kataras2006@hotmail.com or kataras@tutanota.com (secure way).
+In the event that an issue cannot be resolved locally, please feel free to report your concerns by mail to github@josef-froehle.de (secure way).

 In your report please include: